l3-hpc/intro-computational-marine-sciences/README.md

 Below are a series of Notebooks.
 - Clicking on the link title will show a static page of what the Notebook would look like.
 - Clicking on the "launch binder" icon will start the Notebook
 - Be patient, it might take some time.
-It is starting up a VM (little computer in the cloud), installing all the necessary Python packages, and loading the data...all for free!
-Free is usually not fast...
+It is starting up a VM (little computer in the cloud), installing all the necessary Python packages, and loading the data...and all for free!

 ## Contents